tamediadigital/hiring-challenges/sre-hiring-challenge/README.md

 - It works reliably. `docker-compose up` and your documentation should be all that is required to review your solution

 # Notes
 __Please do not use more than 2 - 8 hours for this challenge__.
-If you are going over time, just finish documenting your process so we can discuss where you ran in to difficulties.
+If you are going over time, just finish documenting your process so we can discuss where you ran into difficulties.

 If you clone this repository and have docker and docker-compose installed, running `docker-compose up` should give you: